-As previously noted the site drains to a number of separate sewer connection point in Clissold street.
+As previously noted the site drains to a number of separate sewer connection points in the surrounding streets.
 In addition a Sydney Water sewer main traverses part of the northern boundary of the site, adjacent to the existing nursing home in Clissold Street and then extends through the site toward the chapel.